woodpecker-ci/woodpecker/docs/docs/30-administration/80-kubernetes.md

 # Kubernetes

 Woodpecker does support Kubernetes as a backend.
+See the [Kubernetes backend configuration](backends/kubernetes/#configuration) for backend-specific options.

 :::caution
 Kubernetes support is still experimental and not all pipeline features are fully supported yet.